Skip to main content

 • The landlord An owner of property who rents it out to a tenant has not delivered possession on time, or

-• The tenant A person who rents a space has a change of plans.
+• The tenant A person who rents a space has changed their plans.

 Yes, tenants must still pay rent on time after being served with a written notice that the lease is ending and will not be renewed.
 The obligation to pay rent on time until the lease is over stays the same unless: